 What types of monitors do you use for anesthesia?

 At Healthy Pet Veterinary Clinic, we are proud to say that we offer the latest technology in surgical monitoring to keep your pet safe during anesthesia.
 Our patients are monitored with a pulse-oximeter, which measures the amount of oxygen in the blood; a blood-pressure monitor, an electrocardiogram (ECG) and a CO2 monitor, which measures the amount of exhaled carbon dioxide, body temperature, heart rate and respiratory rate.
 The doctor and technicians monitor all of these parameters simultaneously and will be immediately aware of a change in your pet's condition while under anesthesia.

 What is the risk of anesthesia?

 Generally, anesthesia poses less risk than most people think.
 In the almost 20 years that Healthy Pet has been in business our doctors have performed thousands of procedures with patients under anesthesia and are very confident in our surgical protocols.
 Our top priority is the safety of your pet when undergoing any procedure under anesthesia.

 Is my pet too old for anesthesia?

-  As some of the previous answers just described, cleaning your pet’s teeth is much closer to a full surgical procedure than a trip to the dentist’s office for a human.
-During your pet’s dental cleaning procedure, no less than three highly trained professionals are caring for your pet.
-In addition to our trained and dedicated personnel, we use some of the latest technology to keep your pet safe while under anesthesia.
+As some of the previous answers just described, cleaning your pet’s teeth is much closer to a full surgical procedure done under full anesthesia for a human rather than a trip to the dentist’s office.
+During your pet’s dental cleaning procedure, a doctor is leading the surgical team that includes licensed veterinary technicians who care for your pet.
+In addition to our trained and dedicated personnel, we use some of the latest technology in equipment and up to date procedures to keep your pet safe.

-  I think my pet might need to have their teeth looked at.
+I think my pet might need to have a professional dental cleaning.
 What do I do next?

 What is included in the cost of a dental treatment?